xbobekf/oxygenium/.autodoc/docs/markdown/io/src/main/scala/org/alephium/io/StagingKV.md

 store.commit()
 ```
 ## Questions:
- 1. What is the purpose of this code and how does it fit into the overall alephium project?
+ 1. What is the purpose of this code and how does it fit into the overall oxygenium project?
    - This code defines a trait called `StagingKV` which extends another trait called `CachedKV`.
-It is not clear from this code alone what the purpose of these traits is or how they fit into the overall alephium project.
+It is not clear from this code alone what the purpose of these traits is or how they fit into the overall oxygenium project.

 2. What is the `underlying` value and how is it used in this code?
    - The `underlying` value is a `CachedKV` instance that is used to retrieve values for a given key.
 It is used in the `getOptFromUnderlying` method to retrieve an optional value for a given key.